Raising awareness about cancer in dogs

 If you see anything out of the ordinary for your dog or have any concerns about your dog’s overall health, you should speak to your vet.
 This article gives general information only.

-Kodi’s Paw-a-Thon Fur Festival aims to raise awareness about cancer in dogs and humans at a family and pet friendly fun run event at Melbourne’s Albert Park
+Kodi’s Paw-a-Thon Fur Festival aims to raise awareness about cancer in dogs and humans.

-Importantly, Kodi’s Paw-a-Thon Fur Festival aims to raise funds for The Royal Children’s Hospital and Australian Animal Cancer Foundation in support of research into cancer in dogs and humans.
-The Fur Festival will promote various cancer support groups and share information to help raise awareness about cancer in dogs and humans.
+Kodi’s Paw-a-Thon aims to raise funds for The Royal Children’s Hospital and Australian Animal Cancer Foundation in support of research into cancer in dogs and humans.
+We promote various cancer support groups and share information to help raise awareness about cancer in dogs and humans.